|

 the pages.
 In big red letters, the test was marked '94', the equivalent of an 'A'.

 The teacher's bold handwriting in the margin said, "Great work, Dick!!"
+The detective stared at that test.

 Then he stared at me